Guna42/dummy/README.md

 ## What it Does 💡

 ### Problem Statement
 Globally, **1 in 3 women** experiences physical or sexual violence in her lifetime, often by an intimate partner.
 In India, **30% of women** have faced domestic violence at least once (WHO, National Family Health Survey).
-Abusers often control and monitor digital communications, isolating these women and preventing them from safely reaching out for help.

 ### Haven’s Solution 💪